simobern/base-php/README.md

-Base is a framework built specifically for HHVM/Hack.
-It does not run on PHP.
+Base is a PHP framework.
 We wanted to make Base simple to understand, configure and use, and possibly performant.

 Base is the ideal RAD framework, but it is also powering production apps.